AST Research: Foundation (1979–1986)

 AST Research was founded as AST Associates by Thomas C. K. Yuen, Albert C. Wong, and Safi U. Qureshey.
 All three were immigrants to the United States—Yuen and Wong from Hong Kong and Qureshey from Pakistan.
 Yuen had met Qureshey while working for Computer Automation Inc. in the 1970s, while Wong was a roommate of Yuen's while they both attended Orange Coast College in Costa Mesa, California.
 All had come to the United States to study engineering.
 Yuen was the principal founder of AST, proposing the creation of the company in 1979.
 Before breaking into the manufacture of hardware, Yuen envisioned the company as a computer consultancy firm for large businesses.
 The three incorporated AST Research with $2,000 of start-up capital in Irvine, California, in July 1980.
 The company name is an initialism for the three founders' first names.
 Selecting their initial job titles by drawing straws, Qureshey was named president, Yuen was named treasurer, and Wong was named secretary.

 AST delivered its first products by the end of 1981.
 By then, the computer consultancy idea had been abandoned, the company was renamed to AST Research, and the trio were deep into researching and developing expansion cards for the original IBM Personal Computer, which had been released in August 1981.
 The founders deemed the initial models of the IBM PC to have been equipped with an inadequate amount of RAM and communications capability and so devised a range of expansion cards that provided these features.
 They are listed in the charter issue of PC Magazine as follows: a series of memory expansion cards, ranging from 64 KB to 256 KB of additional RAM (with parity); a modem card with a phone jack and an RS-232 serial port; two asynchronous serial communication cards, one with a single RS-232 port and the other dual ports; and an advanced serial communication card, featuring two independently programmable RS-232 ports that could be programmed to support asynchronous, bisynchronous, SDLC, and HDLC protocols.

 Sales of this initial lineup of products doubled every month within the first year of availability.
 Needing to keep up with the increasing demand from the customer base, the company vied for venture capital but were turned down by multiple banks.
 Instead, the founders all took out second mortgages on their residences in 1982 and were able to pool an additional $50,000 to invest into the company.
 Fortunately for the founders, AST's sales reached $13 million in 1983.
 This sudden increase in sales finally attracted venture capitalists, who invested $2.4 million in the company.
-In 1984, the company filed its initial public offering, bearing two million shares to the public in June that year.
+In 1984, the company filed its initial public offering, bearing two million shares to the public and making the founders millionaires.
+Qureshey said in 1983 that AST "will become a $200-million company ... and also manufacture our own computers".